boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 Terragrunt uses a testing framework called [terratest](https://terratest.gruntwork.io/).
 This allows you test real resources.

 Terraspace uses  [rspec-terraspace](https://github.com/boltops-tools/rspec-terraspace) as the default test framework plugin.
-It also allows you to test real resources.
-Terraspace introduces the concept of a [Test Harness](https://terraspace.cloud/docs/testing/test-harness/) to allow you to customize and control the test setup.
+Rspec is a mature testing framework with expressive matchers, test setup/destroy blocks etc. It also allows you to test real resources.
+Terraspace also introduces the concept of a [Test Harness](https://terraspace.cloud/docs/testing/test-harness/) to allow you to customize and control the test setup.

 ## Summary